 Jenga?
 Takaradi?
 Whats the difference?

 Jenga's game rules allow for the pieces to be stacked on their broad side with no spaces between, making their game easier to pack and ship, in a cheap cardboard box.
 Ta-Ka-Radi is made, assembled and shipped in Maine.
-Jenga's game is manufactured in China.
-No surprise.
+Jenga's game is manufactured overseas.
 In light of recent safety issues, you can feel confident in your purchase of Ta-Ka-Radi.

 We prefer to sell our game in a neat drawstring cloth bag which can be customized and is easy to tote.
 Please click on the following link to find out how Ta-Ka-Radi can be the perfect business gift with your company name printed on the bag.